Rozzerus/lua_ml_rl/README.md

-# lua_ml_rl
+# Lua snake game
-It's my first Lua project
+This is my first Lua project.
-I want to implement RL algorithm example to a snake game.
+My goal to implement RL algorithm example to the snake game.

 ![alt text](img.png)